 Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 In recent years, the cost of living in Canada has increased substantially, with housing, food, and other basic necessities becoming considerably less affordable for many households.
 For workers with lower pay, it is particularly challenging when wages remain the same, but costs continue to rise.

 The good news is that there is a government benefit called the Canada Workers Benefit, which provides extra money to working people and families with lower incomes.
-This tax-free payment each month helps them pay for necessities when budgets are tight.
+This refundable tax credit provides direct financial support to eligible low-income individuals and families, helping them afford necessities.

 What is the Canada Workers Benefit?